Submissions

 Peer-reviewed Articles

-Articles should be between 5.000 and 10.000 words in length.
-In general, a clear structure is of course helpful to understand your argumentation and should include an introduction, discussion of the relevance of your idea, theoretical frame, used method(s) and case study.
+Articles should be 5-10.000 words in length.
+In general, articles should have a clear structure including an introduction, a discussion of the relevance of the idea, the theoretical frame being used, a methodology and the case study or analysis.

 Reports

-Sometimes you may just want to give an impression of your current research or an introduction to a new project.
-Also, you should get applause in case you acquired some money out of the roughly 5% of successful third-party funding”.
-Please feel free to do so :)
+Sometimes you want to give an impression of your current research or introduce a new project.
+You may want to get some recognition for being in the roughly 5% of successful third-party funding applications!
+This is where a non-peer-reviewed report can come in.

-Reports should give insight into a new project, idea/concept or other forms of current research.
-An analytical and critical approach towards your main questions is central.
-Further, include relevant theoretical/methodological approaches as well as aspects of necessary future research.
+Reports should give insight into a new project, idea/concept, or other forms of current, ongoing research.
+An analytical and critical approach towards your main questions is crucial.
+Furthermore, you should include the relevant theoretical and methodological approaches and an outline of the plan for the project.

-In general, such reports should between 3000 and 5000 words in length.
-They are not peer-reviewed, but we as journal editors (or in the case of a special issue the guest editors) will give some feedback if necessary.
+In general, reports should be 3-5.000 words in length.
+They are not peer-reviewed, but will be reviewed by the editorial team (or guest editor(s) in case of a special issue).

 Interviews

-In your contribution, please provide information why the interview is relevant for this research area and include possible implications or interesting aspects for future research.
+In your contribution, you should describe why this interview is relevant for this research area and discuss possible implications or interesting aspects for future research.

-In general, interviews should be between 2000 and 7000 words in length.
-They are not peer-reviewed, but we as journal editors (or in the case of a special issue the guest editors) will give some feedback if necessary.
+In general, reviews should be 2-7.000 words in length.
+They are not peer-reviewed, but will be reviewed by the editorial team (or guest editor(s) in case of a special issue).

 Reviews